ms-bw/wordcloud/README.md

 # How to WordCloud

-To view the wordcloud pull the wordcloud repo onto your system and load the **index.html** file in Chrome V6.
+Pull the wordcloud repo and load **index.html** in your chosen browser.

-To run the code locally navigate into the wordcloud folder using Terminal and type `node topics.js`
+To run the code locally navigate into the wordcloud folder and run `node topics.js`